 Crime and Safety in Cuba

 The Cuban government does not publish crime statistics, so authorities can only make educated guesses about the amount of crime in Cuba.
-Cuba also doesn’t give its citizens much information about local crime – the state-run newspapers do not have a crime sections, and very few of the murders that occur get reported.
-According to the UN, the murder rate is 4.6 per 100,000 people, which is one of the lowest in the Caribbean and South America.
-We do know that Cuba has relatively few guns and violent crime is fairly uncommon.
+Cuba also doesn’t give its citizens much information about local crime – the state-run newspapers do not have a crime section, and very few of the murders that occur get reported.
+According to the U.N., the murder rate is 4.6 per 100,000 people, which is one of the lowest in the Caribbean and South America.
+We do know that Cuba has relatively few guns, and violent crime is fairly uncommon.

 Be mindful of Cuban laws and regulations during your stay.
 If you are an American, be aware that the authorities will regard you with a more suspicious eye.
-And no matter who you are, keep in mind that Cuban police can put you custody for any reason.
+And no matter who you are, keep in mind that Cuban police can put you in custody for any reason.
 Communist government aside, once you get acquainted with the people and culture of Cuba on a deeper, more personal level, you will find that the nation's citizens boast a lively and almost unbreakable spirit — despite their difficulties.

 The Black Market and Poverty